For Kids aged 7-10

 All you need to know

 It’s a “pocket-sized micro-computer” designed by BBC for computer education in the UK that allows you to create super cool inventions.
 Kids use a simple block editor interface to create…

 Don’t touch the wire circuit game.

 Kids learn not only to code, but to apply their new found programming superpowers on a variety of real world projects.
-This all culminates in an unstructured problem solving case where, with a’lil creativity & good ol’ elbow grease, kids help their teacher design & invent solutions to solve common problems a teacher always faces.
+This all culminates in a final project where kids are able to build and code a remote controlled car!